 Forestland purchased must provide community benefits such as economic benefits through active forest management, clean water, wildlife habitat, educational opportunities, and public access for recreation.

-- Community Forests can be owned by local governments, tribal governments, and qualified nonprofit entities.
+- Local governments, tribal governments, and qualified nonprofit entities can own Community Forests.

 - The program pays up to 50% of the project costs and requires a 50% non-federal match.